 Starbucks shuts 8,000 stores for anti-bias training

-Starbucks Corp appealed to customers for forgiveness in a row over racial profiling on Tuesday, saying its behavior toward two black American customers last month had been reprehensible as it closed 8,000 stores for anti-bias training.

-REUTERS: Starbucks Corp appealed to customers for forgiveness in a row over racial profiling on Tuesday, saying its behavior toward two black American customers last month had been reprehensible as it closed 8,000 stores for anti-bias training.
+UNITED STATES: Starbucks Corp appealed to customers for forgiveness in a row over racial profiling on Tuesday (May 29), saying its behavior toward two black American customers last month had been reprehensible as it closed 8,000 stores for anti-bias training.

 Starbucks executive chairman Howard Schultz, the architect of its move into a cafe format in the late 1980s, said in an open letter that the decision to call police and their subsequent arrests "were reprehensible and did not represent the company's mission and enduring values".